cathysnell/RepData_PeerAssessment1/PA1_template.md

 The mean of the total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup> and the median is 10765.

-## What is the average daily activity pattern?
+### What is the average daily activity pattern?

-Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+Compute the average steps across all days per 5 minute interval and plot to examine the pattern of activity.

 ```r